How Many Weeks in 17 Years? A thorough look to Time Calculation

 The Role of Leap Years in Time Calculation

 Leap years add complexity to time calculations because they introduce an extra day every four years.
-Ignoring them can lead to inaccuracies.
-Take this: if you assume all 17 years have 365 days, you’d calculate:
+That's why ignoring them can lead to inaccuracies.
+Here's one way to look at it: if you assume all 17 years have 365 days, you’d calculate:

 17 × 365 = 6,205 days → 6,205 ÷ 7 ≈ **886.